felipelaptrin/felipetrindade.com/frontend/content/blog/bridge-the-gap-flux/index.md

 ## Addons/Apps installation

-I have a preference for installing external tools (i.e. tools that I don’t manage, such as open-source projects) using Helm Chart instead of managing each Kubernetes YAML Manifest individually (Deployment, PDB, Service, ConfigMap...).
+I have a preference for installing external tools (i.e. tools that I don't manage, such as open-source projects) using Helm Chart instead of managing each Kubernetes YAML Manifest individually (Deployment, PDB, Service, ConfigMap...).
 Because of that, I'll use the [HelmRelease](https://fluxcd.io/flux/components/helm/helmreleases/) Flux's Custom Resource to install these resources.
 But, there is always a need to manage some pure YAML manifests (e.g. `ExternalSecret`, `HttpRoute` - some Helm Charts only support Ingress...), for these, I will use the [Kustomization](https://fluxcd.io/flux/components/kustomize/kustomizations/) Flux's Custom Resource.
 Also, some of these addons need to install CRDs and the best practice is to install and manage these separately.
 The flow chart below explains the order of deployments I'd like FluxCD to run when creating a new cluster from scratch.

 The following flow summarizes the main idea of how to Bridge the Gap between IaC and GitOps: